 Based on my experience as a Boston Panther and as Lt. of Information in the Black Panther Party's New Haven chapter, I periodically speak about "Political Lessons from the Black Panthers."
 In New Haven, I launched a weekly local Panther newspaper called The People's News Service which was copied by BPP chapters across the country.

 I earned a Masters in Political Science from Goddard College , and graduated from Boston College with a doctorate in Sociology.
-My fields of specialization focus on race relations, historical sociology, and social movements.
-I currently teach Sociology at Essex County College.
+My fields of specialization focus on race relations, historical sociology, social movements, Black Power Studies, and Anti-Colonial Marxism.
+I currently teach Sociology at Essex County College and host BlackPantherOnline.com.

 Below are some of the stories that I tell when speaking about my SNCC experiences:

 How I joined SNCC: When I was a sophomore in high school, my parents gave a fundraiser for SNCC with Dick Gregory the featured speaker.
 A few days later, I decided to take the leftover posters back to the SNCC office — and kept on going back.

 The Radicalization Process: Before joining the Arkansas Summer Project in Pine Bluff, I attended the SNCC orientation program for summer workers in June 1965 in Wash.
 DC.
 The organizers planned an excellent radicalization experience for us.
 During the orientation program, we held a 24 hour vigil in front of the Justice Dept. beginning on the eve of the first anniversary of the disappearance of Chaney, Goodman and Schwerner.
 We then went directly into a pre-arranged meeting with John Doar, Ass't.
 Atty.
 General for Civil Rights.
 We had been prepped to ask some pointed questions.